ebinbellini/EbinKistor/README.md

 - explosions, eg. TNT, end crystals
 - Wither break mechanics
-- Placing chests next to it to move the book out of the first slot
+- Placing chests next to it
 - Breaking
-- hoppers
+- Hoppers

 Unlock using a stick again.
 Only you can unlock your chest.